admin-ch/CovidCertificate-Apidoc/archiv/README_archived_02-2022.md

   - Format: string (2 chars according to ISO 3166 Country Codes).
   - Example: "CH" (for switzerland).

+#### Specific vaccination-tourist data

+##### vaccinationTouristInfo

+array containing the vaccination-tourist certificate data.
+  There must be exactly one element containing the data of the latest vaccination.

+##### vaccination-tourist certificate data

+object containing the following fields.
+All fields are mandatory.

+- **medicinalProductCode**: name of the medicinal product as registered in the country.
+  - Format: string.
+Use the defined [endpoint](#generation-revocation-and-value-set-api-doc) for the value set.
+    The value of the code has to be sent to the API
+  - Value-set: ["BBIBP-CorV", "Covaxin", "CoronaVac"]
+- **numberOfDoses**: number in a series of doses.
+  - Format: integer, range: from 1 to 9.
+- **totalNumberOfDoses**: total series of doses.
+  - Format: integer, range: from 1 to 9.
+---
+**Important**
+Information on the vaccine doses received (X) and required (Y) must be entered in accordance with one of the following rules:
+- Last dose of a 2-dose vaccine (e.g. mRNA) without prior infection:
+  - 1/2: Incomplete vaccination (not usable for travel or areas subject to certification)
+  - 2/2: Full vaccination (initial immunisation)
+  - 3/3, 4/4, ...: Booster
+- Last dose of a 2-dose vaccine (e.g. mRNA) after prior infection (“required doses”: Y must always be 1):
+  - 1/1: Full vaccination after recovery
+  - 2/1, 3/1, 4/1, ...: Booster after recovery
+- Last dose of a 1-dose vaccine (e.g. Janssen) without prior infection:
+  - 1/1: Full vaccination
+  - 2/1: Booster
+---
+- **vaccinationDate**: date of vaccination.
+  - Format: ISO 8601 date without time.
+  - Example: "2021-05-14"
+- **countryOfVaccination**: the country (exculding CH) in which the person has been vaccinated.
+  - Format: string (2 chars according to ISO 3166 Country Codes).
+  - Example: "DZ" (for Algeria).
+  - Note: 'CH' is excluded from the value-set for this endpoint since the vaccination-tourist certificate is only intended for tourists (non-CH residents).

 #### Specific test data

 ##### testInfo